zchee/golang-wiki/Gomote.md

 (list tons of buildlet types)
 ```

 Then, an instance can be created by specifying an instance type.
-The instance's name will be printed to stdout.
-There may be other logging messages, but they will be prefixed with a '#' character.
+The instance's name will be printed to stdout, so the result may be stored in an environment variable.
+(There may be other logging messages, but they will be on stderr and each line will have a '#' prefix.)

 ```
 $ gomote create linux-amd64
-# Creating instance of type linux-amd64...
-(0s)
+# still creating linux-amd64 (1) after 5s; 0 requests ahead of you
 user-linux-amd64-0
 ```